 The thigh component usually consists of a metal compound and replaces the worn surfaces of the femur.
 The lower leg portion is made of titanium and replaces the worn portions of the tibia.
 This is then followed by the plastic-based slide bearing made of polyethylene, which artificially replaces the joint gap.
 Optionally, the posterior surface of the kneecap can be removed and replaced with a metal.
 However, this fourth component is rarely used.

-How to Implant an Artificial Knee Joint
+How to Implant a Knee Replacement?

 Cemented prosthesis : With this technique, the knee joint is anchored to human bone with bone cement.
 The cement consists of polymethylmethacrylate.
 This type of stabilization is the most commonly practiced one and is used when the patient’s bone quality is greatly reduced.
 The advantage here is that the knee joint becomes fully recovered quickly after surgery.

 Cementless prosthesis : Here, the joint gets firmly clamped to the upper and lower leg bones and squeezed in.
 For this, the bone is sawn and adjusted to the prosthesis in order to attain a stable hold.
 It is assumed that the body's own bone and the firmly attached prosthesis sooner or later grow together.
 Stability is a result of this.
 For this process, the surface of the prosthesis is constructed quite rough, so that the implanted bone can anchor well.
 A prerequisite here is, of course, a good bone quality.
 Therefore, this type of implantation is limited to young patients only.
 With this procedure, the joint becomes fully resilient as well.

 Hybrid prosthesis : As the name of this prosthesis suggests, it consists of cementless and cemented parts.
 Here, the lower leg portion is attached to the prosthesis with bone cement while the thigh portion remains cementless.
 With this variant, the joint can also be fully put weight on immediately after the operation.

-Customarily, the patient is hospitalized for two weeks, but is then admitted to a rehabilitation clinic or may be treated on an outpatient basis as part of follow-up treatment.
+Customarily, the patient is hospitalized for two weeks, but is then admitted to a rehabilitation clinic or may be treated on an outpatient basis as part of a follow-up treatment.
 Also physiotherapeutic exercises and physiotherapy belong to the aftermath treatment of an artificial knee joint.

+If a patient is in need of an artificial knee joint, he or she wants the best medical care.
+That's why the affected person wants to find out where to locate the best clinic for knee replacement.
 Since this question cannot be answered objectively and a reputable doctor would never claim to be the best, a patient can only rely on the physician’s experience.
 It can be assumed that the more knee replacement surgeries a surgeon has performed, the more experienced he has become in his specialty.

 At PRIMO MEDICO, you will only find reputable medical authorities who were selected according to strict guidelines.
 Experience, innovative treatment techniques or reputation in science and research play an important role here.